bcgov/citz-imb-sso-react/README.md

 1. Install package by following the steps at [Installing the Package](#installing-the-package).
 2. Set up the package by following the steps at [Basic Setup Guide](#basic-setup-guide).
-3. For use with [@bcgov/citz-imb-kc-express].
+3. For use with [@bcgov/citz-imb-sso-express].
 4. **BY DEFUALT**, set to work with a proxy pass to the backend using `/api`.
-5. To use without a proxy pass, add optional parameter and property of login(), logout(), and KeycloakProvider for `backendURL`.
+5. To use without a proxy pass, add optional parameter and property of login(), logout(), and SSOProvider for `backendURL`.

 </details>